 World’s most beautiful Arctic Archipelago

 This cruise presents Arctic Northern-Norway in a nutshell, where we will be visiting following destinations during this 6 days and 5 nights adventure: 1.
-Henningsvær fisherman island in Lofoten, to learn about stockfish history, experience local culture and art.
+Henningsvær fisherman island in Lofoten, to learn about stockfish history and process, experience local culture and art.
 2. Borg viking seat in Lofoten to learn about local settlements and Viking history 1000 years ago.
 3. Beautiful Reine at the South-Westerly tip of Lofoten, to learn how life was in Lofoten 100 years ago, experience local art and culinary.
 4. Hamarøy to learn about Knut Hamsun’s literature universe, before sailing towards Lofoten and Svolvær, through famous Rafsundet and Trollfjorden.

 Topics: nature, history, culture, culinary